Global Entity Disambiguation with BERT: Experiments

-Table \ref{tb:conll-results} presents the results of the CoNLL dataset.
-Our global models successfully outperformed all the recent strong models, including models based on ELMo \cite{Shahbazi2019Entity-awareDisambiguation} and BERT \cite{Broscheit2019InvestigatingLinking}.
-Furthermore, our confidence-order model trained only on our Wikipedia-based annotations outperformed two recent models trained on the in-domain training set of the CoNLL dataset, namely, \newcite{Yamada2016} and \newcite{ganea-hofmann:2017:EMNLP2017}.
+Table \ref{tb:conll-results} and Table \ref{tb:results} present our experimental results.
+We achieve new state of the art on all datasets except the CWEB dataset by outperforming strong Transformer-based ED models, i.e, \newcite{Broscheit2019InvestigatingLinking}, \newcite{Ling2020LearningText}, \newcite{fevry2020empirical}, \newcite{cao2021autoregressive}, and \newcite{barba-et-al-2022}.\footnote{All models listed in Table \ref{tb:results} use Wikipedia as training data which partly overlap with the WIKI dataset.} Furthermore, on the CoNLL dataset, our confidence-order model trained only on our Wikipedia-based corpus outperforms \newcite{Yamada2016} and \newcite{ganea-hofmann:2017:EMNLP2017} trained on its in-domain training set.

-Table \ref{tb:five-ed-results} presents the results of the datasets other than the CoNLL dataset.
-Our models trained only on our Wikipedia-based annotations outperformed recent strong models on the MSB, AQ, ACE, and WW datasets.
-Additionally, we also tested the performance of our models fine-tuned on the CoNLL dataset, and found that fine-tuning generally degraded the performance on these five datasets.

-Furthermore, our local model performed equally or worse in comparison with our global models on all datasets.
-This clearly demonstrates the effectiveness of using global contextual information even if the local contextual information is modeled based on expressive contextualized embeddings.
-Moreover, the natural-order model performed worse than the confidence-order model on most datasets.
+Our global models consistently perform better than the local model, demonstrating the effectiveness of using global contextual information even if local contextual information is captured using expressive BERT model.
+Moreover, the confidence-order model performs better than the natural-order model on most datasets.
+An analysis investigating why the confidence-order model outperforms the natural-order model is provided in the next section.

+The fine-tuning on the CoNLL dataset significantly improves the performance on this dataset (Table \ref{tb:conll-results}).
+However, it generally degrades the performance on the other datasets (Table \ref{tb:results}).
+This suggests that Wikipedia entity annotations are more suitable than the CoNLL dataset to train general-purpose ED models.

-Additionally, our models performed relatively worse on the CW dataset.
-We consider that our model failed to capture important contextual information because this dataset is significantly longer on average than other datasets, i.e., approximately 1,700 words per document on average, which is more than thrice longer than the maximum word length of our model (i.e., 512 words).
-We also consider that \newcite{yang-etal-2018-collective} achieved excellent performance on this specific dataset because their model is based on various hand-engineered features capturing document-level contextual information.
+Additionally, our models perform worse than \newcite{yang-etal-2018-collective} on the CWEB dataset.
+This is because this dataset is significantly longer on average than other datasets, i.e., approximately 1,700 words per document on average, which is more than three times longer than the 512-word limit that can be handled by BERT-based models including ours. \newcite{yang-etal-2018-collective} achieved excellent performance on this dataset because their model uses various hand-engineered features capturing document-level contextual information.

-To investigate how the global contextual information helped our model to improve performance, we manually analyzed the difference between the predictions of the local, natural-order, and confidence-order models.
-The CoNLL dataset was used to fine-tune and test the models.